opendaylight/transportpce/docs/developer-guide.rst

 Below is the settings.xml with properties included in the distribution.
 The module can be rebuild from sources with different parameters.

-Sample entry in settings.xml to include inventory:
+Sample entry in settings.xml to declare an external inventory database:
 ::

     <profiles>